-Jackson: How did you become interested in art?
-How old were you?
+Jackson: How did you first become interested in art?
+Did something specific happen?

-Jackson: If you could meet any artist living or dead who would it be?
+Jackson: If you could meet any artist living or dead, who would it be and why?

 Mandy: My family is from Terre Haute, Indiana, and if I could sit down and have a long conversation with one artist, it would be with an artist named D. Omer "Salty" Seamon, a man from that area.
 I love his story and my grandparents knew him, so I think that makes it extra personal.
 He grew up sketching, worked some jobs like window trimming for department stores, and in 1929 moved to Minneapolis for a span to paint theater posters for Paramount.
 He served in the military and after WWII decided to become a full-time freelance artist back in Indiana.
 He created artwork for local companies, including the Terre Haute Savings Bank where my grandmother was Vice President.
 I love his style of work and that he just went for it.
 He has passed now, but I actually did meet him as a child.
 I grew up singing with my mom and siblings; my mom played guitar and the four of us would sing for people at nursing homes, banquets, shut-ins and for family/friends.
 Because of the connection to my grandparents, we went out to his studio once and sang to him.
 As an adult involved in the arts for a career, I would love to have the chance to hear about his experiences and even draw or paint next to him.
 I try to honor his memory each Christmas by reading a children's book he illustrated about a Christmas tree.
 My kids love it and seeing the illustrations takes me back to my childhood and the fond memories that surround it.